HackYourFutureBelgium/sql-database/week3/EXERCISES.md

 To provide you some structure with which to start building your final project, we’ve provided you with three template files:
 - [`DESIGN.md`](./your-project/DESIGN.md)
 - [`schema.sql`](./your-project/schema.sql)
+    -  Your schema.sql file should include a set of SQL statements to define your database’s schema, annotated with brief SQL comments.
+    -  Your schema.sql file will likely contain CREATE TABLE, CREATE INDEX, and CREATE VIEW statements.
 - [`queries.sql`](./your-proejct/queries.sql)
+    - Your queries.sql file should include a set of SQL queries typically run on your database, annotated with brief SQL comments.
+Your queries.sql file will likely contain SELECT, INSERT, UPDATE, and DELETE stateme

 ### Submitting your work